Natural toothpaste alternatives are all the rage these days.

 6. Brush with Pure Water

 If dry brushing doesn’t quite cut it for you, try brushing with pure water.

 This also works surprisingly well for clearing debris from the teeth, but you still don’t get that minty mouth feel.

 Yes, you can brush your teeth with soap.

 I’ve tried this one a few times, and while it does work, it also tastes pretty, well, soapy.

 Not exactly the natural toothpaste experience I was looking for personally.

 But if you decide to try it, trying a natural soap like peppermint castile soap.

 8. Tooth Soap

-For those who aren’t keen on using actual soap in their mouths, there are quite a lot of brands of specially designed tooth soaps on the market.
+For those who aren’t keen on using actual soap in their mouths, there are quite a lot of brands of specially designed tooth soaps on the market as a natural toothpaste alternative.
 Just try to find one without additives.